 Hopefully we will cover your questions here, but please contact [email protected] with any further queries.
 We are happy to help and offer advice!

-Do I need previous dance experience to be able to take part?
+Do I need previous dance experience?

 I have previous experience in dance, what level is best for me?